๐ŸŽฌIntro to Directing

 Tilt Shot

-• Camera rotates vertically from fixed position—moves up or down to reveal height, follow vertical movement, or emphasize scale
+A tilt means the camera rotates vertically from a fixed position, moving up or down to reveal height, follow vertical movement, or emphasize scale.

-Compare: Tracking shot vs. Pan shot—both follow action, but tracking moves through space while pan rotates within space.
+Compare: Tracking shot vs. Pan shot: both follow action, but tracking moves through space while a pan rotates within space.
 Tracking creates immersion and energy; pan creates revelation and connection.
 Choose tracking for character journeys, pan for environmental surveys.

 Quick Reference Table